Personality-Enhanced Social Recommendations in SAMI: Exploring the Role of Personality Detection in Matchmaking: Abstract

 \section{Abstract}

-Social connection is a vital part of learning, yet online course environments present barriers to the organic formation of social groups.
-SAMI offers one solution by facilitating student connections, but its effectiveness is constrained by an incomplete Theory of Mind, limiting its ability to create an effective 'mental model' of a student.
+Social belonging is a vital part of learning, yet online course environments present barriers to the organic formation of social groups.
+SAMI (Social Agent Mediated Interactions) offers one solution by facilitating student connections, but its effectiveness may be constrained by an incomplete Theory of Mind, limiting its ability to create an effective ’mental model’ of a student.
 One facet of this is its inability to intuit personality, which may influence the relevance of its recommendations.

-To explore this, we propose a personality detection model utilizing GPT’s zero-shot capability to infer Big-Five personality traits from forum introduction posts, often encouraged in online courses.
-We benchmark its performance against established models, demonstrating its efficacy in this task.
-Furthermore, we integrate this model into SAMI’s entity-based matchmaking system, enabling personality-informed social recommendations.
-Initial integration suggests personality traits can complement existing matching factors, though additional evaluation is required to determine their full impact on student engagement and match quality.
+To explore this gap, we examine the viability of automated personality inference by proposing a personality detection model utilizing GPT’s zeroshot capability to infer Big-Five personality traits from forum introduction posts, often encouraged in online courses.
+We benchmark its performance against established models, finding that while GPT models show promising results on this specific dataset, performance varies significantly across traits.
+We identify potential biases toward optimistic trait inference, particularly for traits with skewed distributions.

+We demonstrate a proof-of-concept integration of personality detection into SAMI's entity-based matchmaking system, focusing on three traits with established connections to positive social formation: Extroversion, Agreeableness, and Openness.
+This work represents an initial exploration of personality-informed social recommendations in educational settings.
+While our implementation shows technical feasibility, significant questions remain.
+We discuss these limitations and outline directions for future work, examining what LLMs specifically capture when performing personality inference and whether personality-based matching meaningfully improves student connections in practice.